Deep Multimodal Fusion for Generalizable Person Re-identification: Abstract

 \section{Abstract}

-Person re-identification plays a significant role in realistic scenarios due to its various applications in public security and video surveillance.
+{Person re-identification plays a significant role in realistic scenarios due to its various applications in public security and video surveillance.
 Recently, leveraging the supervised or semi-unsupervised learning paradigms, which benefits from the large-scale datasets and strong computing performance, has achieved a competitive performance on a specific target domain.
 However, when Re-ID models are directly deployed in a new domain without target samples, they always suffer from considerable performance degradation and poor domain generalization.
-To address this challenge, in this paper, we propose DMF, a Deep Multimodal Fusion network for the general scenarios on person re-identification task, where rich semantic knowledge is introduced to assist in feature representation learning during the pre-training stage.
-On top of it, a multimodal fusion strategy is introduced to translate the data of different modalities into the same feature space, which can significantly boost generalization capability of Re-ID model.
-In the fine-tuning stage, a realistic dataset is adopted to fine-tine the pre-trained model for distribution alignment with real-world.
-Comprehensive experiments on benchmarks demonstrate that our proposed method can significantly outperform previous domain generalization or meta-learning methods.
-Our source code will also be publicly available at \textit{\url{https://github.com/JeremyXSC/DMF}}.
+To address this challenge, we propose a Deep Multimodal Fusion network to elaborate rich semantic knowledge for assisting in representation learning during the pre-training.
+Importantly, a multimodal fusion strategy is introduced to translate the features of different modalities into the common space, which can significantly boost generalization capability of Re-ID model.
+As for the fine-tuning stage, a realistic dataset is adopted to fine-tune the pre-trained model for better distribution alignment with real-world data.
+Comprehensive experiments on benchmarks demonstrate that our method can significantly outperform previous domain generalization or meta-learning methods with a clear margin.
+Our source code will also be publicly available at \url{https://github.com/JeremyXSC/DMF}.}